 Improve Data Security

 From creation through destruction, patient records must be secure.
 While in use, electronic records should have a detailed audit trail, and paper records should be securely locked in a room with restricted access.
-Records stored offsite should be held in certified, climate-controlled facilities.
+Records stored offsite must be held in certified, climate-controlled facilities.
 At the end of their life cycle, paper and electronic records should be securely destroyed using NAID-certified methods.

 Perform Self Audits

-The Future of Medical Records Management
+The Future of Patient Information Management

-Fortunately, there are many steps that organizations can take to protect themselves and consumers.
-By taking a proactive approach to document security and investing in a centralized, comprehensive medical records management program, providers can remain compliant and avoid costly penalties and litigation.
+To securely manage both paper and digital medical records, healthcare organizations have found success with Access Unify™, which integrates with the systems already in use to improve efficiency and compliance.
+By taking a proactive approach to document security and investing in a centralized, comprehensive patient information management system, providers can remain compliant and avoid costly penalties and litigation.